Different corporate structures

 In order to import goods, the importer should be registered for work in the foreign trade operations and in the Customs Administration Registry.
 For purposes of import, the importer should provide a set of documents including: (i) customs declaration; (ii) buyer's invoice; (iii) document for the carriage of goods; (iv) bill of lading or manifest of the cargo; (v) certificate of origin of the goods; and (vi) veterinary or phytosanitary certificates (if applicable).

-The procedure for re-export of goods is carried out when the non-customs cleared goods which are brought in Macedonia by a foreign exporter for a Macedonian company.
+The procedure for re-export of goods is carried out when the non-customs cleared goods which are brought in North Macedonia by a foreign exporter for a company in North Macedonia.

 Permanent import – procedure for release of goods for free circulation

-In addition, local manufacturers have to report the technical equipment intended for sale/use on the Macedonian market to the State Technical Inspectorate (“Inspectorate”).
-As a rule, in cases when such equipment is imported in Macedonia, the importer of the equipment is responsible for performing the reporting obligation to the Inspectorate.
+In addition, local manufacturers have to report the technical equipment intended for sale/use on the market of North Macedonia to the State Technical Inspectorate (“Inspectorate”).
+As a rule, in cases when such equipment is imported in North Macedonia, the importer of the equipment is responsible for performing the reporting obligation to the Inspectorate.

 Natural and legal persons may import goods from abroad for storage, that can later be released for free circulation by paying customs and other import duties or re-exported or subjected to other customs approved treatment or use of goods.